LGBTQ+ History Month

 Dr Adam Lawrence

-Dr Lawrence was appointed to St Stephen’s Hospital in 1972 as the first consultant in Genito-Urinary Medicine where he established a new Genito-Urinary service.
+Dr Lawrence was appointed to St Stephen’s Hospital in 1972 as the first consultant in genito-urinary medicine, where he established a new genito-urinary service.
 Subsequently, this service was well placed to respond to the emerging HIV epidemic and Dr Lawrence soon became at the forefront of developing services for people with HIV and AIDS.
-By 1977, he had attracted so many patients to the clinics based at St Stephen’s Hospital, a full-time clinic called the John Hunter clinic was opened in May 1980.
+By 1977, he had attracted so many patients to the clinics based at St Stephen’s Hospital that a full-time clinic, called the John Hunter Clinic, was opened in May 1980.

-Adam Lawrence developed and fostered extensive clinical liaisons with colleagues in other specialties to manage the complications not only of HIV but also other sexually transmitted diseases.
+Adam Lawrence developed extensive clinical liaisons with colleagues in other specialties to manage the complications not only of HIV but also other sexually transmitted diseases.
 He, along with colleagues, embraced the changes required to cope with a rapidly evolving specialty.
-This continued over time leading to St Stephens and then Chelsea and Westminster Hospital becoming a major centre for managing HIV and all aspects of sexual health.
+This continued over time, leading to St Stephen’s and then Chelsea and Westminster Hospital becoming a major centre for managing HIV and all aspects of sexual health.

 Dr Simon Mansfield

-Dr Simon Mansfield was appointed as the UK’s first Consultant in community HIV medicine in 1990.
-He devoted himself to achieving a seamless service between the hospital and the statutory and voluntary sectors providing community are.
-He was a tenacious fighter of patient’s rights and for better facilities and care for people with HIV infection.
+Dr Simon Mansfield was appointed as the UK’s first consultant in community HIV medicine in 1990.
+He devoted himself to achieving a seamless service between the hospital and the statutory and voluntary sectors providing community care.
+He was a tenacious fighter for patients’ rights and for better facilities and care for people with HIV infection.

-He was passionately committed to HIV prevention work, initially though the Gay Men’s Health Education Group at the Terrence Higgins Trust and subsequently as a founder member of Gay Men Fighting AIDS.
+He was passionately committed to HIV prevention work, initially through the Gay Men’s Health Education Group at the Terrence Higgins Trust and subsequently as a founder member of Gay Men Fighting AIDS.

 Dr Mansfield lived courageously with the same infection as his patients and passed away in April 1993.
 His pioneering contribution to the development of services for people with HIV continues to be valued and recognised today.